rilopez/rilopez.com/content/posts/deliberate-practices-for-programmers.md

 ## First, what is deliberate practice?
-Is an special type of practice that is proposeful and systematic.
-It is highlty demanding mentally so it requires high levels of focus and concentration.
+Is a special type of practice that is purposeful and systematic.
+It is highly demanding mentally so it requires high levels of focus and concentration.
 According to psychologist [Anders Ericsson](https://en.wikipedia.org/wiki/K._Anders_Ericsson) deliberate practice is characterized by the following traits